 Welcome to Baddow Village Surgery

-In response to the rapidly evolving situation both locally and nationally, Baddow Village Surgery have implemented our Covid-19 Action Plan.
+In response to the ongoing situation nationally, Baddow Village Surgery continue with our Covid-19 Action Plan.
 This means a change in the way we will be dealing with patient contacts until further notice to protect our most vulnerable patients, whilst caring for the whole population.

-Effective immediately, the surgery FRONT DOORS ARE LOCKED and access will only be permitted to those who have an appointment arranged by a clinician.
-We are hopeful to have an intercom system installed as soon as possible.
+The surgery FRONT DOORS REMAIN LOCKED and access will only be permitted to those who have an appointment arranged by a clinician.
+Please use the intercom at the front entrance to gain access.

 For those patients collecting prescriptions from dispensary or dropping off samples requested by a GP/Nurse, there is now a bell on the dispensary window on the Longmead Avenue facing wall of the building.
 Please do not ring between 1-3pm, when it is essential for our dispensary to close for staff to prepare prescriptions.